-Records, Delegations, and Directives Team: The Records, Delegations, and Directives Team oversees the BSEE and BOEM records management programs under 36 CFR Part 1220.10(b), to provide effective management of the creation, maintenance, use, preservation, and disposition of BSEE and BOEM records.
+Records, Delegations, and Directives Team: The Records, Delegations, and Directives Team oversees the BSEE and BOEM records management programs under 36 CFR Part 1220.10(b), to provide effective management of the creation, maintenance, use, preservation, and disposition of BSEE and BOEM records and BOEM records.
 The team serves as the official liaison with DOI for the eERDMS (eMail Enterprise Records and Document Management System) overseeing the development and maintenance of BOEM and BSEE email records classification as well as the Enterprise Content Management system for long-term compliant electronic records archival storage activities.
-The Team manages the Bureau's delegations of authority and directives programs, supporting the processing, dissemination, and filing of agency delegations and directives.
+The Team manages the Bureau's delegations of authority and directives.
 The Team also manages the internal forms library and is the official liaison for BOEM and BSEE with the DOI Enterprise Forms System (EFS), to include processing EFS help tickets through the DOI software system, planning and processing newly automated forms.